jimmoua/boole/installingYCM.md

 ## Getting more color schemes

-Before we get started with colors, PuTTY doesn't really do much colors.
-To do this, we need to make sure that our terminal environment is set up to support 256 colors.
-Find this out by typing `echo $TERM`.
+Before we get started with colors, We need to make sure our TERM environment variable is set to one that supports multiple colors.Find this out by typing `echo $TERM`.

 ![](img/11.gif)